PET HEALTH

 Surgery

-For most hematomas, especially larger ones, vet’s may recommend surgical removal.
-This is typically the quickest and most effective dog ear hematoma treatment method.
-While the exact surgical process may vary depending on the vet and your dog’s condition, the following are general dog ear hematoma surgery steps:3
+For most hematomas, vets may recommend surgical removal — it’s typically the quickest and most effective treatment method.
+While the exact surgical process can vary, the following are general dog ear hematoma surgery steps:1

 1. The blood in the hematoma is drained, either by making an incision and inserting a draining tube or by opening the skin over the entire hematoma.

-2. Using sutures that go completely through the ear flap, your vet will close the open space between the skin and cartilage of your dog’s ear where the blood was.
-This is done to prevent blood from pooling in the area.
+2. Using sutures that go all the way through the ear flap, the open space between the skin and cartilage of your dog’s ear (where the blood was) is closed.

-If an underlying condition caused the hematoma, your vet will likely treat it after the hematoma is removed.3
+If an underlying condition caused the hematoma, your vet will likely treat it after the hematoma is removed.1

 Recovery and Prevention

 Whether your pup’s hematoma was treated with a drainage tube or surgery, they’ll likely need a couple of weeks to recover.
-Administer any medication and follow your vet’s post-op instructions, such as keeping an Elizabethan collar on them or limiting activity, to ensure your dog recovers as quickly and comfortably as possible.
-Stitches are usually removed after 2 – 4 weeks, depending on how your dog’s ear is healing.3
+Administer any medication, and follow your vet’s post-op instructions.
+Bandages and drainage tubes might be removed by your vet after 3 – 14 days, and stitches are usually removed after 2 – 4 weeks.
+It all depends on how your dog’s ear is healing.1

 Watch out for any abnormal discharge around the hematoma site.
-This could indicate an infection and will need to be treated by your vet.
+This could indicate an infection and will need to be treated by your vet.1

-It’s not always possible to prevent hematomas in dog’s ears, but keeping their ears clean and in good health, and managing their allergies can help.
+It’s not always possible to prevent dog ear hematomas, but keeping their ears clean and in good health, and managing any underlying conditions can help.
+This is especially important if your dog is recovering from a hematoma, since it can help prevent another one from forming.1,2,3

-Pet Insurance May Help Cover Dog Ear Hematoma Surgery Costs
+MetLife Pet Could Help You Cover Dog Ear Hematoma Surgery Costs

-MetLife Pet offers customizable dog insurance policies that could help cover the cost of exams, diagnostics, surgery, and medications related to dog ear hematomas.
-Let’s take a look at Trooper’s story to see how pet insurance helped his owners save money.
+MetLife Pet offers customizable dog insurance policies that could help you cover the cost of exams, diagnostics, surgery, and medications related to dog ear hematomas.
+Let’s take a look at Gail’s story to see how pet insurance helped her owners save money.

 Imagine having coverage that allows you to get the care your pet needs without having to worry about the cost.
 Start by getting a free quote today to see your personalized rates for a dog insurance policy.